duolinwang/S-PLM/README.md

 ## Run
 ### Use S-PLM for downstream tasks
-To utilize the accelerator power in you training code such as distributed multi GPU training, you have to set the accelerator config by running `accelearte config` in the command line.
+To utilize the accelerator power in your training code, such as distributed multi-GPU training, you have to set the accelerator config by running `accelerate config` in the command line.
 Then, you have to set the training settings and hyperparameters inside your target task `configs/config_{task}.yaml` file.
 Finally, you can start your training for downstream tasks using a config file from configs and a pretrained [S-PLM model](https://mailmissouri-my.sharepoint.com/:f:/g/personal/wangdu_umsystem_edu/Evk7BBT5LxRMpsHzKxmi0DEBrgv1mgBK0MRuRHJSqSoHZQ?e=Eozrwh) by running
 ```commandline